Far from the bustling seasonal activity in Vulturu…

-‘Stop sulking and come over here and look at this bed, Missy!
+‘Stop sulking and come over here and look at this one, Missy!
 What do you think?’

 ‘Why don’t we just conjure one up?’
 Missy says grumpily.

-‘She’s ten years old!
-You should know that she can’t sleep in a magic bed!’
+‘She’s eight years old!
+You should know that she can’t sleep in a magic bed.’

 ‘Hmpff… Can’t eat magic food.
 Can’t sleep in a magic bed… What purpose is there to have a witch child if you have to treat her like a standard human model!?!
 Huh?
 Tell me?’

-… and the mattress seems good.
-Not too hard… not too soft… ‘Err… You seem to have forgotten she doesn’t have any powers before she’s 15.’
+‘Err… You seem to have forgotten she doesn’t have any powers before she’s fifteen.’

 ‘Really?
 Usually that’s what happens.
-But that’s not what you told me!
-She’s riding a broom, using psychokinesis to levitate leaves and the Goddess knows what else, and has successfully used a wand-’ Missy takes a deep breath, ‘-that’s not even hers by the way- and that’s pretty damn scary if you ask me!’
+But that’s not what you’ve told me!
+She’s riding a broom, using psychokinesis to levitate leaves and the Goddess knows what else, and has successfully used a wand-’ Missy takes a deep breath, ‘-that’s not hers by the way- and that’s pretty damn scary if you ask me!’

 ‘What is scary, ladies?
 The beds?
 The price?
 Me?’
-The salesclerk has sneaked up on them, but luckily he didn’t hear what they were talking about.
+An extremely pale salesclerk has sneaked up on them but Granny is sure he didn’t hear what they were talking about.

 Must be careful.
-These people are moving like ghosts… Granny musters a smile at the sickly looking salesperson.
+These pale people are moving like ghosts… Granny musters a smile at the sickly looking salesperson.
 He makes her think of a young cherub, what with his large blonde curls.
 A very sick cherub.
 ‘Oh.
 I would say the weather is quite frightful in these parts of the world.’

 ‘Yes, this bed-’

 Granny looks astonished at her sister.
 ‘But?’

-The salesclerk looks at the sisters, ‘Shall we try to find an agreement here?’
+The salesclerk looks at them.
+‘Shall we try to find an agreement here?’

 ‘Just a moment.’
 Granny lowers her voice, speaking to Missy, ‘There’s only one bed and I want it.
 Why don’t you wait for me downstairs?’

 Missy glares at her.
 ‘OK.
 But don’t come complaining afterwards.’

-Granny turns back to the salesclerk, ‘I am buying.
-And I’m interested in the set – chest of drawers and bed.’
+‘Why should I?’
+Smiling, Granny turns back to the salesclerk.
+‘I am buying.
+And I’m interested in the whole set – the chest of drawers over there and the bed.’

 ‘Are you out of your mind?
 15,094 leu!
 For a bed!’
 She listens to the sales clerk.